acidanthera/WhateverGreen/README.md

 Add `-raddbg` to enable debug printing (available in DEBUG binaries).
 Add `-radvesa` to disable ATI/AMD video acceleration completely.
 Add `-radoff` to disable WhateverGreen.
-Add `-radbeta` to enable WhateverGreen on unsupported os versions.
+Add `-radbeta` to enable WhateverGreen on unsupported os versions (10.13 and below are enabled by default).
 Add `-rad24` to enforce 24-bit display mode.
 Add `-radlogo` to patch boot logo distortion.
-Add `radpg=15` to disable several power-gating modes (read FAQ for more details).
+Add `radpg=15` to disable several power-gating modes (see FAQ, required for 7xxx GPUs).
+Add `-raddvi` to enable DVI transmitter correction (required for 290X, 370, etc.)

 #### Credits
 - [Apple](https://www.apple.com) for macOS